oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

   After the job succeeds, you will have all the network resources (VCN, load balancer, subnets, and so on) required to deploy the Oracle E-Business Suite Cloud Manager Compute instance.

-11. You will find the details related to the EBS Cloud Manager Instance and Load Balancer at the bottom of your log output as shown below:
+11. You will find the details related to the EBS Cloud Manager instance and load balancer at the bottom of your log output as shown in the following screenshot.

   Copy and paste **Private IP**, **Public IP**, **Login URL**, and **LB Public IP** to the equivalent fields in your ``key-data.txt`` file.
 These variables are needed for the remainder of the procedures in this lab.